arnelap/mc4wp_extra/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Adds extra functionality to the Mailchimp for Wordpress plugin.
 This plugin is created by a third party, not by Mailchimp for Wordpress, ibericode or Mailchimp.

+Most features in this plugin are based on [sample code snippets](https://github.com/ibericode/mailchimp-for-wordpress/tree/main/sample-code-snippets) that are provided by ibericode / Mailchimp for Wordpress.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).
+Adds the following functionality to the MC4WP (Mailchimp for Wordpress) plugin:

+- Adding a tag per integration method
+- Allowing to set whitelisted tags via form fields in integrations
+- Receive email notifications when there is an API error from a MC4WP form

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+= How to use a whitelisted tag in a ContactForm 7 form or Custom integration =

+First make sure the tag you want to set is listed in the "Whitelisted tags" field under MC4WP > Integrations > Contact Form 7 or Custom.
+Then you can add a field to the form, this can be any field type, such as a checkboxes, radio buttons, drop-down menu, etc.
+Make sure the field name starts with mc4wp_tag_ and the value of the field is the tag you want to set.

 = What about foo bar? =